Take On Me: Certifications

+Other versions

 On 27 August 2015, fellow Norwegian musician Kygo released a remixed version via iTunes to help promote the rollout of the Apple Music streaming service.
 His version foregoes the iconic keyboard riffs and instead features a new one.
 The style of his version has been described as tropical house.
 As of April 2021, the song has amassed more than 15 million listens on YouTube and 36 million listens on Spotify.
 The remix preserves Harket's original vocals (albeit with processing effects and a different arrangement).